ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/solo-mining.md

 ---
 description: >-
-  Example arweave configurations for entropy generation.
+  Example arweave configuration for solo mining
 ---

 {% hint style="info" %}
+- When mining your node needs to have a valid wallet installed - see [Node Wallet](../node-wallet.md)
 - For the following examples we will alway use `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI` or `Q5EfKawrRazp11HEDf_NJpxjYMV385j21nlQNjR8_pY` as mining addresses. **Replace them with your own address(es) before running the sample commands.**
 {% endhint %}

 # 1. Overview

-- You're just getting started and want to generate entropy before you sync and pack your data
-- You'll pack the data to 16TB disks using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
+- You've downloaded and packed all your data to 16TB disks using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
-- Run your miner with `sync_jobs 0` and `replica_2_9_workers` greater than 0 (default is fine)
+- Run your miner with the `mine`
-- Wait until you see a message like the following for each storage module:
-    - Console: `The storage module X is prepared for 2.9 replication.`
-    - Log: `event: storage_module_entropy_preparation_complete, store_id: X`
 - See [Running Your Node](../configuration.md) for more information

 # 2. Sample Directory Structure